manaswikamila05/Credit-worthiness-of-customer/README.md

 # Credit-EDA

 ### Introduction
-This case study aims to give you an idea of applying EDA in a real business scenario.
-In this case study, apart from applying the techniques that you have learnt in the EDA module, you will also develop a basic understanding of risk analytics in banking and financial services and understand how data is used to minimise the risk of losing money while lending to customers.
+This case study aims to provide an idea of applying EDA in a real business scenario and develop a basic understanding of risk analytics in banking and financial services, understand how data is used to minimise the risk of losing money while lending to customers.

 ### Business Understanding
 The loan providing companies find it hard to give loans to the people due to their insufficient or non-existent credit history.
 Because of that, some consumers use it as their advantage by becoming a defaulter.
-Suppose you work for a consumer finance company which specialises in lending various types of loans to urban customers.
-You have to use EDA to analyse the patterns present in the data.
-This will ensure that the applicants capable of repaying the loan are not rejected.
+EDA is used to analyse the patterns present in the data.
+This will ensure that the applicants capable of repaying the loan are not rejected by a consumer finance company which specialises in lending various types of loans to urban customers.

 When the company receives a loan application, the company has to decide for loan approval based on the applicant’s profile.
 Two types of risks are associated with the bank’s decision:
 1. If the applicant is likely to repay the loan, then not approving the loan results in a loss of business to the company